-Wu-Yi Oolong tea is a sub-class of Chinese Oolong teas, produced in the Wu-Yi mountain area of Fu-Jian province.
+Wu-Yi is a region in the Fu-Jian Province of China and Wu-Yi Oolong tea is a sub-class of Chinese Oolong teas, produced in the Wu-Yi mountain area.
 Wu-Yi Oolong teas are also known as Wu-Yi Rock tea.
-The premium tea bushes are wild grown on the rocky mountains with natural creek irrigation to produce a unique 'Yan Yin' - a clean and dry but refreshing elegant aroma.
+The premium tea bushes are wild grown on the rocky mountains with natural rain fall and creek as irrigation to produce a unique 'Yan Yin' (岩韵) - a clean and dry but refreshing elegant aroma.

 Taiwan High Mountain Oolong (Dong-Ding Oolong) is a special class of Oolong tea produced in Taiwan’s high mountains, typically named after the mountains where they are produced (eg Mt Ali or Mt Yu) and priced based on the altitudes of the mountains.

 Dong-Ding translates into icy peaks in English.
-The higher the mountains are, the lower the temperature is and the better quality the teas are, as the plants grow slower in the cool conditions and have more time to store up the nutrients and flavour.
+The higher the mountains are, the lower the temperature is and the better quality the teas are, as the tea plants grow slower in the cooler conditions and have more time to store up the nutrients and flavour.

 In comparison to its mainland cousin Fu Jian Tie Guan Yin, their leaves are bigger, stronger and fuller, with a distinctive bold, refreshing and long-lasting aftertaste.

 Like other categories of Chinese teas, there are many members in this family.
-We currently offer some of the top ranked Chinese Oolong teas.
+We currently offer some of the top quality Tiawan Oolong teas.